 Discussion

 yday and lat were selected in all models.
+Include text here showing that the current standardization is consistent with the 2018 standardization (Figure 34 Figure 35)

 Literature Cited

 Bigelow, K. A., C. H. Boggs and He, X. I. 1999.
 Environmental effects on swordfish and blue shark catch rates in the US North Pacific longline fishery.
 Fisheries Oceanography 8(3): 178-198.